pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 ```
  In the JavaScript language, functions are objects, so they can be passed as arguments to other functions and they can be also returned from other functions and assigned to variables.
 In our example, we have created the `counter` function, which returns the `increment` function and assignes it to the `incrementCounter` variable, so that variable contains a reference to the `increment` function (the objects in the JavaScript are being copied by reference, not by value).
 That reference enables us to call the `increment` function outside of the `counter` function's scope, so in our case, we called it from the global scope.
 Beside that, the line `var incrementCounter = counter(0);` initializes the `currentValue` variable to zero.

-The line `incrementCounter(1);` actually invokes the `increment` function with paramether 1.
-Since that function is a closure and it still has access to the variables and parameters of its outer function, although we called it outside of its outer function, the `currentValue` will be increased by 1 and its value will be changed to 1.
+The line `incrementCounter(1);` actually invokes the `increment` function with parameter 1.
+Since that function is a closure and it still has access to the variables and parameters of its outer function, although we called it outside of its outer function, the `currentValue` will be increased by 1 and its value will become 1.
 In the next function calls, its value will be increased by 2 and 3, respectively, so the output of the code will be:

 ```
 currentValue = 1